Photo of Professor Roy Goodacre

 Personal Statement

-Roy's degree is in microbiology from the University of Bristol and he was awarded his PhD in 1992 in mass spectrometry applied to microbiological problems.
-From 1992-2003 he was a PDRA, Wellcome Trust Fellow and laterly a Microbiology Lecturer in the then University of Wales Aberystwyth.
+Roy's degree is in Microbiology from the University of Bristol (1988) and he was awarded his PhD in 1992 in mass spectrometry applied to microbiological problems.
+From 1992-2003 he was a PDRA, Wellcome Trust Fellow and Microbiology Lecturer in the University of Wales Aberystwyth.
 In 2003 he moved to UMIST to be Reader in Analytical Science and was awarded his chair in 2005 in The School of Chemistry, The University of Manchester.

-In Nov 2018 he moved to IIB (Department of Biochemistry) as Professor in Biological Chemistry and will help the University of Liverpool establish a Centre for Metabolomics Research.
+In Nov 2018 he moved to Liverpool as Professor in Biological Chemistry and helped establish the Centre for Metabolomics Research.

 Keywords: AMR; chemometrics; food security; GC-MS; LC-MS; metabolomics; infrared spectroscopy; Raman spectroscopy; SERS; single cell imaging.